 Clinical Social Work

 As a Licensed Independent Clinical Social Worker (LICSW) currently practicing in Vermont, I balance multiple diverse roles in my mosaic of a professional world.
 I have worn many hats throughout my decades of professional practice including program coordinator, assistant director, supervisor, clinical therapist, clinical forensic specialist, crisis counselor, advocate, consultant, lecturer, and researcher in a variety of multi- and inter-disciplinary settings.
-I attended Miami University (Ohio) for undergraduate studies, where I received a BA in psychology with a minor in criminology, and earned a MS in social work at Columbia University School of Social Work (CSSW).
+I attended Miami University (Ohio) for undergraduate studies, where I received a BA in Psychology with a minor in Criminology, and earned a MSW in Social Work at Columbia University School of Social Work (CSSW).

 Vermont Center for Resiliency

-I believe that the therapeutic process is a sacred space where change, healing, transformation, discovery and insight emerge.
-Each therapeutic relationship is unique and I collaborate with individual clients to discover the integration of various therapeutic modalities to best support folks in the therapeutic process.
+I believe that the therapeutic process is a sacred space where change, healing, transformation, discovery, and insight emerge.
+Each therapeutic relationship is unique and I collaborate with individual clients to discover the integration of various therapeutic modalities to best support the therapeutic process.
 Some of these integrative therapeutic modalities include yoga, mindfulness, breathwork, dreamwork, journaling, and Narrative Medicine.

 For over 20 years, I served New York City individuals and communities as program coordinator, supervisor, grant-writer, clinical therapist, clinical forensic specialist, crisis counselor, advocate, researcher, and consultant at a variety of multi-disciplinary agencies and institutions.
 It was in these capacities that I gained significant experience working with trauma, violence, victimization, abuse, neglect, life-threatening illness, death, dying, grief, and loss.